jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

     * "delegated" -- both the repository and CA are operated by an organization with resources allocated by a registry
     * "hybrid" -- the repository is operated by a registry for an organization with allocated resources whereas the CA is operated by the organization itself

+RRDP is intended as the long-term replacement for rsync in RPKI.
+For a CA that implements RRDP, the update notification file location is expected to be set in each X.509 resource certificate it issues ([@!RFC8182, section 3.2]).
+Consequently, the "notificationUri" data should help inform about the RPKI repository and/or CA operated downstream from a registry by an organization with resources allocated by that registry.

 # Route Origin Authorization {#roa}